 Cross-trained guide dogs capably assist mobility-impaired individuals in a number of ways.

 Nurturing a solid bond between human and service animal is key to enabling the pair to safely and comfortably navigate around as a cohesive unit.

 Susan Wilburn, Director of Admissions & Graduate Services at Southeastern, spoke about the power chair/service dog collaboration this way:

 Ultimately, Hoveround and Southeastern Guide Dogs are in the business of providing the same thing - mobility, we just go about it in different manners.
 I can't tell you the amount of freedom my guide dog, Carson, gives me.
 I don't have to wait for anyone else, I can just grab Carson and his harness handle and out the door we go.
 I would imagine Hoveround's customers feel pretty much the same way.
 Giving someone else independence is a great gift.

 Making a Difference, Improving Lives Everyday

-To learn more about how Hoveround power chairs extend mobility and improve the quality of life, contact a Mobility Specialist at 800-542-7236.
+To learn more about how Hoveround power chairs extend mobility and improve the quality of life, contact one of our Mobility Specialists at 800-542-7236.